 Catholic schools exist to teach and live the tenets of the faith, model virtues and serve others.
 Service projects ramp up during the holidays when local charities and communities demonstrate need even more than other times throughout the year.
 Catholic school students serve 1000s of hours of community service annually, but especially spend time throughout the Advent Season to serve those in need among our community.

 Queen of Peace Catholic School in Mesa collected names from two senior citizen centers in Mesa and have a Giving Tree to collect items for seniors who do not receive much family support.
-“In previous years,” said principal Renee Baeza, “the 8th grade students would deliver the collected gifts, but this year we will collect and drop off the gifts.
-This is unfortunate because I think the visit sometimes brings more joy than the gifts themselves.”
+“The 8th grade students deliver the collected gifts and the visit sometimes brings more joy than the gifts themselves,” said principal Renee Baeza.

-At San Francisco de Asis Catholic School in Flagstaff, each class is collecting socks and coats for Catholic Charities.
-Principal Bill Carroll shared, “Catholic Charities is always in need of these items in the winter.
-We do this collection every year, but this year we are encouraging a strong spirit of giving by learning more from Catholic Charities about the people they help and sharing that information with the students.”
+At San Francisco de Asis Catholic School in Flagstaff, each class collects socks and coats for Catholic Charities.
+Catholic Charities is always in need of these items in the winter.
+San Francisco de Asis does this collection every year.
+The studnets are encouraged to have a strong spirit of giving by learning more from Catholic Charities about the people they have servedthrough their clothing donations.

-Our Lady of Mount Carmel Catholic School is spreading joy as well as meeting a need this year.
-According to Principal Dr. Kelly Shewbridge, each class will decorate a small Christmas tree that will be distributed to the Sunshine Acres Children’s Home.
-Students are also collecting diapers.
-“The diaper drive is something we did years ago and are now renewing,” shared Dr. Shewbridge.
-“The diapers we collect will benefit the Diaper Bank of Central Arizona.
+Our Lady of Mount Carmel Catholic School spreads joy as well as meeting a need this year.
+Each class will decorate a small Christmas tree that will be distributed to the Sunshine Acres Children’s Home.
+Students also collect diapers.
+The diaper drive is something the school participated in years ago and rewnewed over 2020 to participate in again.
+The diapers collected will benefit the Diaper Bank of Central Arizona.
 The Diaper Bank provides diapers to anyone in need, from infants to adults.
-We hope to get full class participation for this drive as our goal.”

 Annunciation Catholic School in Cave Creek looks to attain a goal of collecting 300 sets of pajamas for foster children this Christmas.
 If the goal is reached, students will receive a “Pajama Day” at school December 17th.